practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Hy/README.md

 That's practically the same execution speed as with the Hy program!

-A look into the generated Python program shows the masterloop with the same functional approach like in the Hy program:
+A look into the [generated Python program](./random_streams_for_perf_stats_hy2py.py) shows the masterloop with the same functional approach like in the original Hy program:

 ```
 ...